+'''

 Send(p, d, memInt, memInt') or Reply(p, d, memInt, memInt')

+'''

-The trick to writing the specification as a composition is to put the Send and Reply actions in the next-state relations of both components.
+The trick to writing the specification as a composition is to put the Send and Reply actions in the next-state actions of both components.
 We represent the sending of a value over memInt as a joint action performed by both the memory and the environment.
-The next-state relations have the following form:
+The next-state actions have the following form:

-$$NM \triangleq \exists p \in Proc : MRqst(p) \lor MRsp(p) \lor MInternal(p)$$ $$NE \triangleq \exists p \in Proc : ERqst(p) \lor ERsp(p)$$ where an $MRqst(p) \wedge ERqst(p)$ step represents the sending of a request by processor p (part of the environment) to the memory, an $MRsp(p) \wedge ERsp(p)$ step represents the sending of a reply by the memory to processor p, and an MInternal(p) step is an internal step of the memory component that performs the request.
+''' NM \triangleq \exists p \in Proc : MRqst(p) \lor MRsp(p) \lor MInternal(p)

+NE \triangleq \exists p \in Proc : ERqst(p) \lor ERsp(p) '''

+where an $MRqst(p) \land ERqst(p)$ step represents the sending of a request by processor p (part of the environment) to the memory, an $MRsp(p) \land ERsp(p)$ step represents the sending of a reply by the memory to processor p, and an MInternal(p) step is an internal step of the memory component that performs the request.
 (There are no internal steps of the environment.)

 The sending of a reply is controlled by the memory, which chooses what value is sent and when it is sent.
 The enabling condition and the value sent are therefore specified by the MRsp(p) action.
 Let's take the internal variables of the memory component to be the same variables mem, ctl, and buf as in the internal monolithic memory specification of module InternalMemory on pages 52 and 53.
 We can then let MRsp(p) be the same as the action Rsp(p) defined in that module.
 The ERsp(p) action should always be enabled, and it should allow any legal response to be sent.
-A legal response is an element of Val or the special value NoVal, so we can define ERsp(p) to equal:
+A legal response is an element of Val or the special value NoVal, so we can define ERsp(p) to equal4 where the "..." describes the new values of the environment's internal variables.
+The sending of a request is controlled by the environment, which chooses what value is sent and when it is sent.
+Hence, the enabling condition should be part of the ERqst(p) action.
+In the monolithic specification of the Internal-Memory module, that enabling condition was ctl[p] = "rdy".
+However, if ctl is an internal variable of the memory, it can't also appear in the environment specification.
+We therefore have to add a new variable whose value indicates whether a processor is allowed to send a new request.
+Let's use a Boolean variable rdy, where rdy[p] is true iff processor p can send a request.
+The value of rdy[p] is set false when p sends a request and is set true again when the corresponding response to p is sent.
+We can therefore define ERqst(p), and complete the definition of ERsp(p), as follows:

+'''

-$\land \exists rsp \in Val \cup \{NoVal\} : Reply(p, rsp, memInt, memInt') \land \dots$ where the "..." describes the new values of the environment's internal variables.
+\land \exists rsp \in Val \cup \{NoVal\} : Reply(p, rsp, memInt, memInt') \land \dots

+'''